-- Completion of the required hours of training: 1000 hours for Cosmetology, 1000 hours for Class A Barber, 800 hours for Manicurist/Esthetician or 600 hours for Manicuring. - The attainment of satisfactory progress in their theory and practical grades combined. - Payment in full of all out-of-pocket tuition and fees owed to the School or upon satisfactory payment arrangements being made.
+- Completion of the required hours of training: 1000 hours for Cosmetology, 1000 hours for Class A Barber, 800 hours for Manicurist/Esthetician, 600 hours for Manicuring or 300 hours for Barber Crossover. - The attainment of satisfactory progress in their theory and practical grades combined. - Payment in full of all out-of-pocket tuition and fees owed to the School or upon satisfactory payment arrangements being made.